Complex calculation models

 Understanding the mechanism of tumor growth

 Via HADDOCK, for example, research is being conducted into the spread of brain tumors in the body.
 Understanding the mechanism of tumor growth is important for medical treatment.
 Researchers at the University of Bordeaux were able to use the software to test the interaction between a molecule – involved in cancer processes – and a membrane receptor that regulates tumor enlargement.
-An EGI use case features this story in detail.

 "We provide easy access to Grid computing for our end-users.
 The HADDOCK server removes complexity from sight.
 Users only see the web server interface, where they can upload their data.
 At the back end, all kinds of calculations are then performed on the Grid, which runs on computing clusters of SURF and Nikhef, among others."